 7. Saap Saap Thai

 Think tender ribbons of beef swimming in a flavourful, slurp-worthy broth.
 All you need right now is a chilly day and you’re good to go.
-For those who are particularly ravenous that evening, you’ll add Snacks Delights Box A ($6.90), where it comes with four tantalising Chicken Wings and four Chicken or Beef Balls.
+For those who are particularly ravenous this evening, you’ll be glad to add the Snacks Delights Box A ($7.50), which comes with four tantalising Chicken Wings and four Chicken or Beef Balls.

 9. Koh NangKam

-While we tend to think of Thailand as the land of Tom Yum Goong but in actuality, Thai food runs the gamut and Koh NangKam showcases some of the best of Southern Thai Cuisine.
+While we tend to think of Thailand as the land of Tom Yum Goong, in actuality, Thai food runs the gamut and Koh NangKam showcases some of the best of Southern Thai Cuisine.

 One of the highlights of this 100% Muslim-owned restaurant has to be their gorgeous seabass that comes steamed in a glorious sauce.
 A must-try for anyone would be the Koh NangKam Seabass ($43).
 It comes with ginger & plum-based sauce that’s not only hearty but herbaceous to boot.